dkitley1975/Project-1/README.md

   - Featured as a fixed navigation bar at the top of the single page scrolling site. this full responsive navigation bar initially displays a hamburger menu, when pressed this animates to a close icon as the menu is displayed.
   - The links includes links to the Logo, Home page, Benefits section, History section, Poses and the yoga video sections.
   - This section will allow the user to easily navigate from section to section across all devices without having scroll from the top to bottom to find the required section.
-  - When a link is pressed the menu auto closes as the page smoothly scrolls to the required section.
+  - When a link is pressed the menu auto closes as the page smoothly scrolls to the required section.<p>&nbsp;</p>

 - __The landing page image__